Emotions are data when dealing with conflict

 Nov 01, 2012Lincoln Davies, Associate Professor of Law at the University of Utah S.J.
 Quinney College of Law, was recently awarded the prestigious McCloy Fellowship in Environmental […]

-Robin Kundis Craig Joins College of Law Faculty, is Named Leary Professor
+Robin Kundis Craig joins College of Law faculty and is named Leary professor

 Nov 01, 2012After visiting at the S.J.
-Quinney College of Law during the Spring Semester of 2012, environmental law scholar Robin Kundis Craig has joined the faculty […]
+Quinney College of Law during the spring semester of 2012, environmental law scholar Robin Kundis Craig has joined the faculty as a tenured professor of law.

 Faculty Updates